You can now offer to add event tickets and membership cards to both Apple Wallet on iPhone and Google Wallet on Android.

 Cameo supports this with:

-• a new wallet form type, and
+- a wallet form type, and

-• a new substitution {insert: add to wallet}.
+{insert: add to wallet}

 Background